hortonworks/streamline/DEVELOPER.md

 # Developer documentation

-This document summarizes information relevant to IoTaS committers and contributors.
+This document summarizes information relevant to Streamline committers and contributors.
 It includes information about the development processes and policies as well as the tools we use to facilitate those.

 ---